matter-labs/hardhat-zksync/examples/verify-example/README.md

 Plugin configuration is located in [`hardhat.config.ts`](./hardhat.config.ts).
 You should only change the zkSync network configuration.

-`hardhat.config.ts` example with zkSync network configured with the name `zkTestnet` and `goerli` used as the underlying layer 1 network:
+`hardhat.config.ts` example with zkSync network configured with the name `zkTestnet` and `sepolia` used as the underlying layer 1 network:
 ```ts
 import "@matterlabs/hardhat-zksync-deploy";
 import { HardhatUserConfig } from 'hardhat/types';